newrelic/nri-vsphere/README.md

 ## Getting started

-After you've [installed](#installation) the integration you should make sure that the required configuration is appropriate for your environment.
+After you've [installed](#installation) the integration make sure that you have the required configuration for your environment.

 To configure the integration go to `/etc/newrelic-infra/integrations.d/` (Linux) or `C:\Program Files\New Relic\newrelic-infra\integrations.d\` (Windows) and open the`vpshere-config.yml` configuration file.